hamzicio/FlitzeTrucks/README.md

 ```
 By default when backend is started , 5 trucks are seeded using sql file.
 I have assumed that we already have a list of trucks and the truck drivers just need to select the particular truck and update the status/location.
+The location is auto fetched using geo location js.
 ```

 ## Futher enhancements